 Removing vermiculite insulation can improve indoor air quality and make a home safer and more sellable.
 Replacement with modern, more efficient insulation can also enhance thermal performance and reduce energy costs.

 Vermiculite insulation, due to its asbestos risk, requires careful management.
-Homeowners should prioritize safety by seeking professional advice and services for handling, removal, or encapsulation.
+Homeowners should prioritize safety by seeking professional advice from an asbestos abatement contractor for repair, removal and disposal.
 Proper management not only ensures health and safety but also enhances the property’s value and energy efficiency.